 Much of this depends on where on your body you got the bite and the amount of venom you contracted.
-Since the bites are not painful, and could occur while you’re sleeping, it may go undetected until the fever and nausea surface.
-Seek medical attention immediately if you suspect you were bitten by a brown recluse spider.
+Since the bites are not painful and could occur while you’re sleeping, it may go undetected until the fever and nausea surface.
+Seek medical attention immediately if you suspect you think you were bitten by a brown recluse spider.

 Need Help With Spider Control?